Netlia/documentation/DeviceComunication/DeviceComunication.md

 ![LoraMessageMarker](Lora_MessageMarker_join.png)

 The disadvantage of this solution is that it may take a long time to deliver the message when a new connection to the network server is established.
-We can speed up the delivery of the message by immediately resending the current message waiting for acknowledgment when a reset message arrives on the server, without waiting for another message.
-We can do this acceleration because we know that a reset will always cause messages on the network server to be deleted.
+Speed of the delivery can be increased by immediately resending the current message waiting for acknowledgment when a reset message arrives on the server, without waiting for another uplink message.
+This method is possible because a reset will always cause messages on the network server to be deleted.

 ## Structure of messages received from the server